enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

         def get_parameters(self):
             """
-            Get the current parameters of this actor.
-Called every time the engine needs the values, so return what set_parameters stored.
+            Default parameters of this actor.
+Called once, when the actor is created; the engine keeps edited or loaded values and hands them to set_parameters().

             Returns:
                 list: List of GenericParameter objects